 There are currently 1,342 households on the waiting list for a Section 8 Voucher in Boise.
-These are from an initial 2,200 households pulled from a lottery that was open for July 15 to September 6, 2019 in.
+These are from an initial 2,200 households pulled from a lottery that was open between July 15 to September 6, 2019.
 There are 135 households on the waiting list for public housing units.
-The following
+The following tables show the demographic breakdown of households on the waiting list, nearly all of which are either extremely low-income or very low-income.